Sextant-Observed Altitude of the Sun

 Undoubtedly it’s worth noting that the parallax of the sun can be disregarded in this context.

-Example: Calculation of Observed Sextant Height of the sun:
+Example: Calculation of Observed Altitude of the sun:

 Looking east at American Marram Grass.
 Author image: Royalbroil